danyelous/Docker-Compose/wordpress/README.md

 dockers are created.

-The -p "wordpress1" is to name all relative dockers with the same sack name.
+The -p "wordpress1" is to name all relative dockers with the same stack name.

+If you manage to use different ports and stack names is possible to have as many Wordpress instalation as you want.

 This is very helpful and powerful for testing and development.